mastermarkus/lovelyecs/README.md

-# lovely-ecs
+# lovelyecs

 # What is Entity component system in the first place?
 If you are new to ECS, take a look at Wikipedia page: https://en.wikipedia.org/wiki/Entity_component_system.
 If you still didn't understand what it is, i recommend to keep reading and there are code snippets down below.
 Also there's ***examples/*** folder in the repository.

-# What is lovely-ecs?
+# What is lovelyecs?

-**lovely-ecs** is simple to use entity component system for Lua scripting language.
+**lovelyecs** is simple to use entity component system for Lua scripting language.
 Have you tried to find easy to use Lua ECS library that doesn't force you to install some third party libraries, isn't already tied to some other framework or isn't lacking some essential features.
-Well, **lovely-ecs** is the answer. lovely-ecs is single file library that works with Lua 5.1 and up.
+Well, **lovelyecs** is the answer. lovelyecs is single file library that works with Lua 5.1 and up.

 ## Basic overview
-**lovely-ecs** has 4 main types: Entities, Components, Worlds and Systems.
+**lovelyecs** has 4 main types: Entities, Components, Worlds and Systems.

 ### Entity